 “Though 1984 was not my best ever six day result it was a performance that I never expected and would lead me on to some stunning events in Australia.
 Despite the heat in Australia to which I always had a bad reaction, somehow I was able to get the best out of myself.
 I was never beaten in an ultra race in Australia.“

-The Colac 6 Day Race took place in the City of Colac in Victoria state.
+The Colac 6 Day Race took place in the City of Colac in Victoria state from 26th November to 2nd December.
 It was Australia’s first international 6-day race.
 It took place each year from 1984 to 2005, with the exception on 1985.
 The course was a 400 metre track around the Memorial Square.

 The race was renamed the Cliff Young Australian 6-Day Race in 2004 in honour of the pioneering Australian ultrarunner who had died the previous year.

 Eleanor Robinson (then Eleanor Adams) competed in the race five times from 1984 to 1989 and was the only athlete to win the race five consecutive times.
 (The race was not held in 1985).